NirDs22/NirDs22/README.md

 ## 🚀 About Me

-I'm passionate about solving operational challenges with code, analytics, and simulation.
+I'm passionate about solving challenges with code, analytics, and simulation.
 My expertise spans Python, SQL, machine learning, and optimization.
 I thrive on turning data into actionable insights and building tools that drive real-world impact.

 ---